 Trouble At 38 Oxley Paradise: War Of The Lee Siblings

 38 Oxley Road in Singapore isn’t just another pedestrian address.
 It is the omphalos of the nation’s founding history — where many a powwow was held among the pioneering leaders and vital decisions made for the emerging nation — along with being the historic residence of the country’s first Premiere Family, namely, the lifelong home of the paramount founder of modern Singapore, ex-PM Lee Kuan Yew (LKY).

 Feud Looming In Paradise…

 So when rumblings of a family feud between the Premiere Family siblings first erupted and shattered the serenity at that very address shortly following the demise of the family’s sire in early 2015, Singaporeans were dismayed by it.
-What started out as an internal familial altercation between the siblings over the demolition/preservation of their father’s Oxley abode — with the two younger siblings who are the will’s executors, Dr. Lee Wei Ling and her younger brother Lee Hsien Yang being adamantly insistent on its demolition in keeping their father’s express wishes per his final will, while their eldest brother, PM Lee Hsien Loong is, with good reason, patently partial to initiatives for its preservation — that very private altercation has of late gone off the rails, morphing into a full-on personal attack on the oldest sibling, waged openly on social media of all forums, Facebook to wit.
+What started out as an internal familial altercation between the siblings over the demolition/preservation of their father’s Oxley abode — with the two younger siblings who are the will’s executors, Dr. Lee Wei Ling and her younger brother Lee Hsien Yang being adamantly insistent on its demolition in keeping their father’s express wishes per his final will, while the oldest sibling, PM Lee Hsien Loong is, with good reason, patently partial to initiatives for its preservation — that very private altercation has of late gone off the rails, morphing into a full-on personal denunciation of the family’s eldest, waged openly on social media of all forums, Facebook to wit.

 Slugging It Out Publicly, Punctuated By Uneasy Truce…